andrew-garrett/quad_rl/README.md

 # Investigating Deep Reinnforcement Learning for Quadrotor Planning and Control

-## Andrew Garrett, Philip Sieg, Ramya Muthukrishnan
+## Andrew Garrett, Ramya Muthukrishnan, Philip Sieg

 For our ESE650 Final Project, we plan to...